Table of Contents

 Cozaar for High Blood Pressure

 Cozaar, also known by its generic name losartan, is a drug used to lower blood pressure.
-Cozaar is part of a group of drugs called angiotensin II receptor antagonists (ARB blockers).
+Cozaar is part of a group of drugs called angiotensin II receptor blockers (ARBs).
 This is one of several medications that may be used to lower your blood pressure.

 High blood pressure can narrow the arteries and lessen the efficiency of blood flow to the heart.
-ARB blockers like Cozaar work to block the effect of the chemical (angiotensin II) that makes blood vessels narrow.
+ARBs like Cozaar work to block the effect of the chemical (angiotensin II) that makes blood vessels narrow.
 When this chemical is blocked, the blood vessels will widen and allow blood to flow more easily to and from the heart.
-ARBs are typically prescribed when other blood pressure medications like ACE inhibitors do not work efficiently.
+ARBs are typically prescribed when other blood pressure medications like ACE inhibitors are not well tolerated.

 Possible Side Effects of Cozaar